Kirsten Gillibrand Has No Regrets About Al Franken

 — MSNBC (@MSNBC) March 19, 2019

-Speaking at a town hall Monday night on MSNBC, Gillibrand addressed the Franken episode, and made it clear that she doesn’t regret the role she played in the former senator’s departure.
+Speaking at a town hall Monday night on MSNBC, Gillibrand addressed the Franken episode and made it clear that she doesn’t regret the role she played in the former senator’s departure.

-“This is a very hard issue for so many Democrats,” Gillibrand said at the town hall.
+“This is a very hard issue for so many Democrats,” Gillibrand said.
 “Because the truth is we miss him, and people loved him.
 But, he had eight credible allegations against him, of sexual harassment for groping.
-Two of them while he was a senator, and the eighth one that came out was a Congressional staffer… I had a choice whether to stay silent or not, whether to say it’s not okay with me.
+Two of them while he was a senator, and the eighth one that came out was a congressional staffer… I had a choice whether to stay silent or not, whether to say it’s not okay with me.
 And if there are few democratic powerful donors who are angry because I stood up for women who came forward with allegations of sexual harassment, that’s on them.”

 I know the issue of Sen. Franken is hard for many Democrats.
 But he had eight credible sexual harassment allegations against him, and I had to choose whether to stay silent, or not.
 If some megadonors have a problem with that, that's on them. pic.twitter.com/POLWcTQUsY